vbharshavardhana/InstaQuery/README.md

    - The chatbot fetches relevant context using RAG from CouchDB (if available).

 4. **NLP Pipeline (LangChain):**
-   - The query is processed through a pre-trained LLaMA model.
+   - The query is processed through a pre-trained llm model.
-   - If additional context is needed, LangChain leverages RAG to retrieve related data from the database.
+   - If additional context is needed, LangChain leverages RAG to retrieve related data from the BM25.

 5. **External API Call:**
    - The chatbot queries the Google Gemini API for an LLM-powered response.